On a conjecture of Terry and Wolf: Introduction

-Terry and Wolf established arithmetic regularity lemmas for $\mathrm{NFOP}_2$ sets \cite[Theorem 1.12]{terry-wolf} and for sets of bounded $\vctwo$-dimension \cite[Theorem 1.8]{terry-wolf}.
-They showed that the linear Green-Sanders example implies that the latter cannot be proved \cite[Proposition 5.22]{terry-wolf}, and that, additionally \cite[Theorem 5.29]{terry-wolf}, a quadratic generalisation of $\GS(p, n)$ \cite[Definition 1.7]{terry-wolf} does not satisfy the conclusions of the arithmetic regularity lemma for $\mathrm{NFOP}_2$ sets.
+Terry and Wolf established arithmetic regularity lemmas for sets of bounded $\vctwo$-dimension \cite[Theorem 1.12]{terry-wolf} and for $\mathrm{NFOP}_2$ sets \cite[Theorem 1.19]{terry-wolf}.
+They also showed that a quadratic generalisation of $\GS(p, n)$ does not satisfy the conclusions of the latter \cite[Theorem 1.21]{terry-wolf}.

-\begin{definition}[Quadratic Green-Sanders example] Let $M_1, \ldots, M_n$ be a basis for the space of symmetric $n \times n$ matrices of rank $n$ over $\vecsp{p}{}$, and let $Q_i(x)$ denote the quadratic polynomial $Q_i(x) = x^T M_i x$.
+\begin{definition}[Quadratic Green-Sanders example] Let $M_1, \ldots, M_n$ be a basis for the space of symmetric $n \times n$ matrices of rank $n$ over $\vecsp{p}{}$, and let $Q_i$ denote the quadratic polynomial $Q_i(x) = x^T M_i x$.
 The \emph{quadratic Green-Sanders example} in $\mathbb{F}_p^n$ is defined as

 \end{definition} As observed in \cite{terry-wolf}, a suitable basis for the space of symmetric $n \times n$ matrices of rank $n$ exists for odd $n$ by \cite[Lemma 3]{high-rank-basis}.